srija100/Team-Marin/Week 3/Meeting-Minutes.md

 Building the Sign in page using python.

 ## Points Discussed and Implemented
+Creating Home page
+Building the Sign in page using python.

 ## Members present
 * B.Charan Sai           - AM.EN.U4CSE19314